Browse our open source example apps to accelerate your wireless IoT project.

 The simplest way to find out the values for the vibration variables is to measure the vibration reported when the tool is off and during normal use.
 Here's an outline of the process:

-. - With the tool still inactive, inspect the events in Notehub sent to
+4. With the tool still inactive, inspect the events in Notehub sent to power.qo, in particular the vibration_raw value.

-value.
-This will serve as a guide for setting thealert_off_vibration
+5. Make a note of the highest reported vibration_raw value.
+This will serve as a guide for setting the alert_off_vibration variable.

-values reported.
-These will serve as a guide for setting thealert_under_vibration
+7. Make a note of the highest and lowest vibration_raw values reported.
+These will serve as a guide for setting the alert_under_vibration and alert_over_vibration variables.

 Note: In order to accurately sense vibration, the Notecarrier must be secured to the tool and must be level with the ground.
 This is so the acceleration due to gravity can be accounted for when determining vibration from the accelerometer data.